Summary reading time: 6 min

 “We are going to talk about democracy” VS “We are going to argue that democracy eventually crumbles on itself”.

 These are different discussions.
 The argument is obviously, much more interesting because it could change how people think about democracy.

 In academic writing, 95% of papers begin by telling the readers what question the writer has that will be answered.
 (1)

 1 makes space for the reader.
 2 does not make any space for the reader.
 The reader has no role.

 “Ideas” and “concepts” are words with no value.
 You can’t do anything with them.
 However, “tool” is a word with a lot of value, because a tool has a purpose and a function.
 You can do stuff with tools.

 Academic papers look at their readers in the eyes and tell them “I know what you think…and you are wrong”.
 When someone is telling you you are wrong…you have to listen: it is valuable.

-Your job is not to reveal your head.
-It is to change their heads.
+Your job is not to reveal what is in your head.
+It is to change what is in theirs.

 You can also say to your readers “I know what is valuable to you, and I am going to give it”.
 I know what you need, and this text can provide it.
 So you open with what they need, not with “here’s what the text is going to be about”.

-We value reading about bad stuff, which is why newspapers…are writing about bad stuff.
-People, when looking for entertainment, are drowned to conflicts, tensions, trouble.
+We value reading about the bad stuff, which is why newspapers…are writing about the bad stuff.
+People, when looking for entertainment, are drowned in conflicts, tensions, trouble.
 We find it entertaining.